shane-exley/auth/README.md

 Nonce based on RFC 4122 and DCE 1.1: Authentication and Security Services.
 See [Wiki](https://en.wikipedia.org/wiki/Digest_access_authentication) for further details on operation and usage.
 In this package we use a redis cache instance to store and manage the nonce handling.

+---
+**IMPORTANT**

+Any reference to `pass` or `password` is not the actual password for the consumer to use, this is a MD5 hash string of a concatenation of `username`, `application name` and the underlying `password` that is provided to the consumer.
+This way once the password is provided to the consumer there is no knowledge of that value apart from embedded in the MD5 hash thats put into the configuration.
+---

 ## Usage

 ```